rozza/mongo-kafka-custom-write-strategy/README.md

-# mongo-kafka-custom-write-model
+# mongo-kafka-custom-write-strategy

-Example of writing a custom write model
+Example of writing a custom write strategy

+./gradlew clean build

+Then copy the `mongo-kafka-custom-write-strategy/build/libs/mongo-kafka-custom-write-strategy.jar`